dhulmul/smart-mic/README.md

-# videochat-peerjs-example
+# audiochat-peerjs-example

-A videochat implementation using PeerJS with Node.js
+A audiochat implementation using PeerJS with Node.js

 # How to use